londondata/terilondon/README.md

 ### hi, i'm teri. i design && code beautiful things.

 - ✨ i’m currently teaching software engineering at general assembly
-- ✨ i’m currently working on codexcoden, a digital encyclopedia for witches
+- ✨ i’m currently working on codexcoven, a digital encyclopedia for witches
 - i love video games, nine inch nails, my cats, learning as much as i can && actively working to make the world a better place.

 <!--